erezsh/Preql/docs/getting-started.md

     jupyter notebook
 ```

     And create a new notebook with the `Preql` kernel.

 Use the `connect()` function to connect to a database.

+For an example, view the following Jupyter notebook: [Tutorial: Exploring a database with Preql](chinook_tutorial.ipynb)

 ## Use as a Python library